elpuas/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.4.2 - TBD =
+* Fixed: Responsiveness of sections and "ad" space when creating post types or taxonomies on smaller screens.
+Props @thecxguy

 = 1.4.1 - 2016-8-25 =
 * Fixed: issue with default values for new parameters regarding menu/nav menu display for taxonomies.
 * Fixed: typo in support area.